SteveSayantan/DevOps-Bootcamp/ansible/ConfigurationManagement.md

 - Ansible uses SSH and WinRM protocol to connect to Linux and Windows instances respectively.

 - Ansible does not care about the cloud provider.
 If Ansible can SSH/WinRM into an instance (i.e. perform passwordless authentication ) from our system, it can do its job.

+- Control Node (Linux) requires Python.
+Ansible cannot run on Windows as the control node due to API limitations on the platform.
+However, we can run Ansible on Windows using the Windows Subsystem for Linux (WSL) or in a container.

+- Managed Nodes (Linux) require Python.

+- Managed Nodes (Windows) require WinRM (for connection) & PowerShell (for code execution).
+  - The majority of the core Ansible modules are written for a combination of Unix-like machines and other generic services.
+As these modules are written in Python and use APIs not present on Windows they will not work.
+  - There are dedicated Windows modules that are written in PowerShell and are meant to be run on Windows hosts.
+For details check out the [docs](https://docs.ansible.com/ansible/latest/os_guide/intro_windows.html#managing-windows-hosts-with-ansible)